jennapegg/Inhabitent/themes/jenna-pegg-inhabitent/README.md

 # Getting Started

 First you will need to download wordpress, in the wp-content folder, add the theme jenna-pegg-inhabitent.
-Then the theme will be in your wordpress system, and you just have to select it in your backend wordpress admin section.
+Then the theme will be in your wordpress system, and you just have to select it in your backend wordpress admin theme section.

 # Built With
 -WordPress